 The “Include in ‘Conversions’” setting does not affect conversions from universal app campaigns for in-app actions.
 To control how you bid toward in-app actions for universal app campaigns conversions, and which of these conversions are reported, use the “Campaign optimization” setting in campaign setup.

 How to change your "Include in 'Conversions'" setting

 Follow the steps below to edit this setting for a conversion action:

 - Sign in to your AdWords account.

 - Click the Tools tab and select Conversions.

-- In the table, select the conversion action you want to edit, and then click Edit settings.
+- In the table, click the name of the conversion action you want to edit.